jklq/medusa/README.md

 ## Support

-You can submit issues at https://todo.sr.ht/~replay/medusa or send an email to ~relay/medusa@lists.sr.ht to submit patches or ask questions.
+Please feel free to send an email to ~relay/medusa@lists.sr.ht to submit patches or ask questions.